Some bar takers wonder if they should study early for the bar exam (ahead of the traditional 10-week schedule), whether…

 How to make the most of studying early (illustration 📈)

-Taking all of the above into consideration, I recommend a ramping-up approach where you ramp up the intensity of your bar prep over time.
+Taking the above into consideration, I recommend a ramping-up approach where you ramp up the intensity of your bar prep over time.

 This is different from going at a constant speed or even hammering it in ahead of time (going all in from the start and then later running out of steam).